Clarence Street: History

+In 1938, the ground hosted baseball and the home fixtures of York City Maroons in the Yorkshire League.

 During the Second World War the training pitch was returned to use as allotments while the main pitch was made available to the local rugby union club's use.

 By the 1980s the York club's finances were at a low point and in 1986 the training ground was sold for housing use, the money being used to stave off bankruptcy of the club.
 However, this was not enough and in January 1989 the council ordered the club to improve ground safety or risk closure.
 Unable to afford the safety work, the ground was sold off and the club moved out of town to the Huntington Stadium.
 The last game at Clarence Street was on 26 March 1989 when 2,904 spectators saw York beat Hunslet 26–17.